will-cern/xroofit-readthedocs/docs/source/workspaceBuilding.rst

   import ROOT as XRF # or for ROOT's implementation of xRooFit, do: import ROOT.Experimental.XRooFit as XRF

   w = XRF.xRooNode("RooWorkspace","combined","my workspace")
+  # an alternative to the above line involves creating the RooWorkspace directly and then wrapping it
+  # in an xRooNode.
+The xRooNode will not own the workspace in this case, i.e. it wont be destroyed when
+  # the node is destroyed.
+Example is:
+  #   ws = ROOT.RooWorkspace("combined", "my workspace") # creating a RooWorkspace
+  #   w = XRF.xRooNode(ws) # wrapping the workspace in the node

 Anatomy of a model